Abhinaba925/portfolio-optimization-playground/README.md

 ### ✨ Key Features

--   **Four Distinct Optimization Models**:
+-   **Advanced Optimization Models**: Compare four distinct strategies:
     -   **Mean-Variance**: The classic Markowitz model for balancing risk and return.
-    -   **Risk Parity**: Aims for equal risk contribution from each asset in the portfolio.
+    -   **Risk Parity**: Aims for equal risk contribution from each asset.
-    -   **Hierarchical Risk Parity (HRP)**: A modern, machine-learning-based approach that mitigates the instability of quadratic optimizers.
+    -   **Hierarchical Risk Parity (HRP)**: A modern, machine-learning-based approach.
-    -   **Equally Weighted**: A simple, yet surprisingly effective, baseline strategy.
+    -   **Equally Weighted**: A simple, yet effective, baseline.
+-   **Dynamic Rebalancing Strategies**: Simulate a more active investment approach by choosing a rebalancing frequency (Monthly, Quarterly, or Annually).
+-   **Comprehensive Performance Metrics**: Go beyond simple returns with advanced risk-adjusted metrics like the **Sharpe Ratio**, **Sortino Ratio**, and **Calmar Ratio**.
+-   **Customizable Stock Universe**: Test strategies on the predefined Nifty 50 basket or **provide your own list of custom stock tickers**.
+-   **Save & Compare Scenarios**: Run multiple backtests with different settings and **compare their performance charts and metrics side-by-side** in a single view.
--   **Realistic Cost Simulation**: Accurately models initial investment costs to provide a net-of-fees performance view.
+-   **Realistic Cost Simulation**: Accurately models the total impact of brokerage, taxes, and slippage throughout the entire backtesting period.
--   **Dynamic Backtesting**: Select any historical start date and run a simulation up to the present day.
--   **In-Depth Performance Analysis**: Instantly get key metrics like cumulative returns and annualized volatility.
--   **Interactive & Polished UI**: Built with Streamlit for a clean, responsive, and user-friendly experience.

 ---